Dualities in population genetics: a fresh look with new dualities: algebra and corresponding dualities

 \item Analogue of heterozygosity for $d$-types Wright Fisher diffusion.
 Notice that for multitype Wright Fisher, there is no simple analogue of the Kingman's coalescent, as for the two-types case.
 This means that we have the $BEP(0)$ started from $x_1,\ldots,x_d$

 \item Analogue of $x^2y$ for the multi-type case.

-To compute the latter probability, we remark that starting from the configuration $(2,1,\ldots,1)$, the $SIP(0)$ will be absorbed as soon as one of the particles on the sites with a single occupation makes a jump, which happens at rate $(d-1)(d-2)+ (d-1)2= d(d-1)$.
+To compute the latter probability, we remark that starting from the configuration $(2,1,\ldots,1)$, the $SIP(0)$ will \colora{reach an absorbing state} as soon as one of the particles on the sites with a single occupation makes a jump, which happens at rate $(d-1)(d-2)+ (d-1)2= d(d-1)$.
 Further, as long as absorption did not occur, the site with two particles moves as a continuous-time random walk $X^d_t$ on the complete graph of $d$ vertices, moving at rate $2$ and starting at site $1$.
 Therefore

 \een As these examples illustrate, computations of (appropriately chosen) moments in the multi-type Wright Fisher diffusion reduce to finite dimensional Markov chain computations, associated to inclusion walkers on the complete graph until absorption, which occurs as soon as a site becomes empty.
 The same can be done for the multi-type Moran model, using its self-duality.